 Again, it might just be me, but it seems like everyone who studies abroad in Costa Rica is just an awesome person.
 I came into the program as a Masters student, so I was about 7 years older than the majority of the participants, and that worried me a little.
 In hindsight, I have no idea why I was ever concerned!
 I’m going to make a grand assumption here and just say that everyone who comes to Costa Rica with Sol is fun, happy, upbeat, and adventurous!
 Everyone was welcoming and very friendly.
 Most students genuinely love and want to learn the Spanish language too, and it’s great to be with like-minded people.
 It is easy to make friends when you go through such memorable experiences together, and I know that I found many lifelong friends from my time in Heredia.

 I should also note that I received no compensation for this post and was not asked to write this piece.
-My experience was so great that I simply wanted to share it with other students who may be looking to go abroad!
+My experience was so great that I simply wanted to share it with other students who may be looking to study abroad!

 CLICK THE IMAGE ABOVE FOR MY POST ON WHAT TO DO WITH A 10 DAY VACATION IN COSTA RICA!